 The Users folder can be found in the following location.

-Your Creative Cloud desktop app initiates the Sync operation for the transferred files.
+Your Creative Cloud desktop app initiates the Sync operation for the migrated files.

 Libraries stored online remain associated with an account.
 To migrate your libraries to a different account, share the libraries with the different account.
 Then, in the other account, accept the sharing.

-Copying/moving mobile creations from one cloud to another is currently not supported.
+Copying/moving mobile creations from one cloud to another is not supported.

-Comments and versions associated with the files are not retained.
-Creative Cloud Market assets and Design Libraries data is also account-specific.
+Creative Cloud Market assets and Design Libraries data are also account-specific.
 You can download the assets again, and create Design Libraries.